GautamBatta73/SidGautam/Versions/JavaScript(ProtoType)/readme.md

 **JavaScript: _N/A_**

 ## 2. goto(LabelInstance)
-It calls the block of code that was created using createLabel, with an instance of Label as the parameter.
+It calls the block of code that was created using createLabel(Function), with an instance of Label as the parameter.

 **SidGautam: 'labelInst'.createLabel(click())<br>**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**goto('labelInst')**